DanielCiccC/DanielCiccC.github.io/FINM3405/notes/revision_forwards_futures.md

 - The underlying asset in the contract is exactly the asset exposure we want to hedge.
 - The number of units in the underlying asset we want to hedge is covered by an integer number of contracts.
 - And our hedge date is exactly the contract delivery date.

-But things are rarely this “neat” in reality so next week we cover the notion of optimal hedging.

 ### 4.1 Commodity futures
 **Main contracts and their specifications**